fuzzguard/privilege-widget/readme.txt

 === Privilege Widget ===
 Contributors: fuzzguard
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=G8SPGAVH8RTBU
-tags: widget, widgets, privilege, sidebar, sidebars Requires at least: 3.9
+tags: widget, widgets, privilege, sidebar, sidebars, roles, restriction, permission, member, login, logout Requires at least: 3.9
-Tested up to: 4.7.2
+Tested up to: 4.7.3
-Stable tag: 1.7
+Stable tag: 1.7.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 == Description ==
-This plugin allows you to display widgets based on if a user is logged in, logged out, an Admin User or to All Users.
+This plugin allows you to display menu items based on if a user is logged in, logged out or based on the role you have given the user.

-This solves the problem of having to modify theme functions.php files to add in widget restrictions based on users status.
+This plugin allows fine-grained permissions to be added to each individual menu item to display or not display the item based on the users logged in/logged out status or the role assigned to the user.
+This solves the problem of having to modify theme functions.php files to add in menu restrictions.
 The changes in functions.php is often overwritten by a theme update.
 This plugin removes that worry, as you can update the theme, independent of the plugin.

 == Installation ==